datacarpentry/python-ecology-lesson/_episodes/05-merging-data.md

 DataFrames.

-Inner joins yield a DataFrame that contains only rows where the value being joins exists in BOTH tables.
+Inner joins yield a DataFrame that contains only rows where the value being joined exists in BOTH tables.
 An example of an inner join, adapted from [this page](http://blog.codinghorror.com/a-visual-explanation-of-sql-joins/) is below:

 ![Inner join -- courtesy of codinghorror.com](../fig/inner-join.png)